School Movement Programmes in Nottingham

 About Viki Thorbjorn

-Viki Thorbjorn is a qualified yoga and Pilates teacher, children’s movement teacher, former athlete, abstract artist and MA graduate in Creative Practice.
+Viki Thorbjorn is a qualified yoga and Pilates teacher, children’s movement teacher and former athlete based in Nottingham.

 Her teaching combines structured movement, physical confidence, body awareness and emotionally intelligent practice.